-Members are often approached by constituents asking what benefits they may be able to claim.
-Establishing what a person or family may be eligible for can be far from straightforward, given complicated individual circumstances, the number of benefits available and the complexity of the benefits rules.
+MPs are often approached by constituents asking what benefits they may be able to claim.
+Establishing what a person or family may be eligible for can be difficult, given complicated individual circumstances, the range of benefits available and complex rules.

-Members and their staff will however find it helpful to have a basic knowledge of the benefits available for people in different circumstances, and of online and other sources where people can get further information on the support available to meet different needs.
+MPs and their staff will however find it helpful to have a basic knowledge of the benefits available for people in different situations, and of online and other sources where people can get further information.

-There are a number of free online benefits calculators people can use to find out what benefits they may be able to claim, by inputting their details.
-GOV.UK recommends the following calculators maintained by other organisations:
+There are several online benefits calculators people can use to find out what benefits they may be able to claim, by inputting their details.
+GOV.UK recommends the following calculators:

-- Policy in Practice – for information on income-related benefits, tax credits, contribution-based benefits, Council Tax Reduction, Carer’s Allowance, Universal Credit, how these are calculated and how your benefits will be affected if you start work or change your working hours
+- Policy in Practice – for information on DWP benefits, tax credits, Council Tax Reduction, how these are calculated and how benefits will be affected if a person starts work or their working hours change

-- entitledto – for information on income-related benefits, tax credits, contribution-based benefits, Council Tax Reduction, Carer’s Allowance, Universal Credit and how your benefits will be affected if you start work
+- entitledto – for information on the above benefits, and how benefits will be affected if a person starts work

 Age UK also has an online benefits calculator.

-Benefits calculators may not however always give accurate results for certain groups, e.g. students, people who have recently arrived in the UK, or people in hospitals or care homes.
+Benefits calculators may not however always give accurate results for some groups, e.g. students, people who have recently arrived in the UK, or people in hospitals or care homes.